tyushar/netflix-gpt/README.md

 - Implemented Sign Out
 - Bug Fixes if user not login redirect user to login page
 - unsubscribe to onAuthstateChanged callback
+- Fetched data from TMDB API using Async and await
+- Created MovieSlice for NOwplayingmovies API to store JSOn Data

 # Features